brandaorafael/code-challenge-ambev/README.md

     node app.js

-Se o projeto for iniciado com sucesso, ele estará roteando a API para a porta 7000 do seu computador e o terminal ira imprimir a mensagem  ```Server is on, listening on: 7000``` .
+Se o projeto for iniciado com sucesso, ele estará roteando a API para a porta 7000 do seu computador e o terminal irá imprimir a mensagem  ```Server is on, listening on: 7000``` .

 ## Arquitetura do projeto